- Find the best broker for your trading needs

 30:1

-An overview of how crypto CFDs work, their legal status in Australia, and the main ways to trade cryptocurrencies, including brokers, exchanges, and peer-to-peer platforms.
+An overview of how crypto CFDs work, their legal status in Australia, and what you should look for in a crypto CFD broker

-If you correctly predict the price movement, you will earn money, but if you get it wrong, you will lose money.
-When you buy and hold cryptocurrencies, on the other hand, you’ll use a digital wallet to create an account on a crypto exchange linked to a blockchain.
-From here, you’ll purchase or sell tokens using either fiat or digital currency.
-Buying and selling cryptocurrencies like this can be profitable, but you can only profit from rising market prices.
+With crypto CFDs, if you correctly predict the price movement, you will earn money, but if you get it wrong, you will lose money.
+When you buy and hold cryptocurrencies, on the other hand, you can only profit from rising market prices.
 CFDs give you a way to profit no matter which way the market is moving.

 Yes, trading crypto CFDs is legal in Australia.
 The Australian Securities and Investments Commission (ASIC) regulates the offering of crypto CFDs under its derivatives licensing framework.
 Brokers must hold an Australian Financial Services (AFS) licence and comply with strict obligations around disclosure, risk warnings, and leverage limits.